philcockfield/meteor-package-paths/README.md

 The resulting `package.js` file will contain the `api.add_files` listing for your package taking into account any sprokets style comment directives you may have within any of the files.

-And to update your appo's entire set of packages:
+And to update your app's entire set of packages:

     $ cd my-app/packages
     $ package update-all